What Martial Arts Can I Learn in my 20s, 30s, or 40s?

 Muay Thai can be practiced at any age, but only those in top shape should consider starting to train it in their 40s.
 It is incredibly physically demanding and hard on the joints.

+But truth be told, if you haven’t been engaging in any martial art or workout before, you’ll probably find the first few training sessions almost unbearable.
 You’ll feel drained.
 And yet, you’ll also feel elated as endorphins course through you.
 So, it would be tough at the beginning, but in time, you’ll get the hang of it.

+You might think there’s the likelihood that you’ll embarrass yourself.
 Not at all.
 Dojos are highly supportive environments where respect and harmony are highly valued.
 Who knows, you might even be an inspiring example to others.

 The main thing you require is the right mindset, patience, and trusting the process.